 5. An hCG level of more than 25 mIU/mL is considered positive

 The hormone used to detect pregnancy is BHCG.
-This is detected in 2 ways – the most common is the urine pregnancy test – this is the home pregnancy test commonly used for pregnancy detection.
+This is detected in 2 ways – the most common is the urine pregnancy test – which is the home pregnancy test commonly used for pregnancy detection.
 It shows up as 2 lines to determine pregnancy.
 The other method of detection is using a blood test to detect the BHCG.
 The blood test gives us The standard hCG levels differ dramatically from one woman to the next.
 This is because hCG levels are highly dependent on your personal norms, how your body reacts to pregnancy, and the number of embryos you’re carrying.
 A woman’s body responds to pregnancy in a completely different way than a man’s.

 An hCG level of less than 5 mIU/mL is considered negative for pregnancy, whereas a level of more than 25 mIU/mL is considered positive.
 If your hCG level is between 6 and 24 mIU/mL, you’ll probably need to be retested to see if your levels increase to confirm a pregnancy.
 The blood test gives more information and helps in identifying the fate of the pregnancy at times.

 6. Prenatal supplements and folic acid should be taken

 Take a vitamin and mineral supplement that contains at least 0.4 milligrams of folic acid (400 micrograms).
 Folic acid lowers the risk of birth defects, especially problems with the spine of the infant.
 Before you try to conceive, start taking a folic acid-rich vitamin.
 The needs to be started prior to pregnancy by at least a month.
 In women who are diabetic, epileptic on medication and have a previous history of neural tube defects need to take a higher dose of folic acid – 5mg daily 1 month prior to pregnancy and continued 3 months after.